Older Adult Studies

 Dissemination Dashboard Feedback

 Through developing our website, our aim is to effectively communicate and inform mobility performance with visualizations.
-User experience is assessed qualitatively with systematic interviews.
+User experience is assessed qualitatively with systematic interviews conducted with older adults and clinicians.
 Continual changes are made based on feedback from community users, with visualizations, interactive elements, and updated metrics being added.

 Collaborators: Dr. Gregory Hallenbeck, Dr. Alessandro Segalini, Dr. Patima Silsupadol, Broome County Office for Aging